filwaitman/jinja2-standalone-compiler/README.rst

 The least you should do to work with this is learn a bit of `Jinja2 <http://jinja.pocoo.org/>`_.
 Do it now, you won't regret. =)

+Ah!
+This project works well on both Python2 and Python3.

 This is:
 -------------
 * a way to use Jinja2 outside python frameworks.